Foreign income tax offsets (FITOs)

 In addition, temporary capital investment incentives for businesses with an aggregated turnover of up to AUD 500 million have been introduced as part of the Federal Government’s economic response to COVID-19.
 See the Deductions section for more information.

 R&D tax credit

-Changes were proposed to the R&D incentive for income years commencing on or after 1 July 2018, but are subject to further consideration.
+Changes are proposed to the R&D incentive for income years commencing on or after 1 July 2019.
 Under the proposals, for companies with aggregated annual turnover below AUD 20 million, the refundable R&D offset will be a premium of 13.5% above a claimant’s company tax rate.
 Cash refunds from the refundable R&D tax offset will be capped at AUD 4 million per annum, with any R&D tax offsets that cannot be refunded to be carried forward as non-refundable tax offsets to future income years.
 Furthermore, for companies with aggregated annual turnover of at least AUD 20 million, the government will introduce an R&D premium that ties the rates of the non-refundable R&D tax offset to the incremental intensity of R&D expenditure as a proportion of total expenditure for the year.
 The marginal R&D premium will be the claimant’s company tax rate plus:

 Generally, only genuine R&D activities undertaken in Australia qualify for the R&D tax incentive.
 However, R&D activities conducted overseas also qualify in limited circumstances where the activities cannot be undertaken in Australia.
 Special grant programmes also may be available to assist corporations in the conduct of certain R&D in Australia.
 These grants are awarded on a discretionary basis.

 Cash grants for export-market development expenditure are available to eligible businesses seeking to export Australian-source goods and services.